RORMasa/NodeBeamEditor/README.md

 NodeBeam Editor
 ==============

-NodeBeam Editor is a tool for building and editing BeamNG and Rigs of Rods nodebeam structures.
+NodeBeam Editor is a simple tool for building and editing BeamNG and Rigs of Rods nodebeam structures.
 The editor is still at very early stage of development.

 ##Current features
 Currently it is possible to add nodes and beams, organize them in groups and define beam arguments.
 User can set blueprints to orthographic views.